realworldocaml/book/book/parsing-with-ocamllex-and-menhir.md

-# Parsing with OCamllex and Menhir {#parsing-with-ocamllex-and-menhir data-type=chapter}
+# Parsing with OCamllex and Menhir {#parsing-with-ocamllex-and-menhir}

 Many programming tasks start with the interpretion of some form of structured textual data. *Parsing* is the process of converting such data into data